ReeceRenninger/reading-notes/102ClassNotes/read05notes.md

 [What is CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS)

-- CSS(Cascading Sytle sheets) specifies how documents are presented.
+- CSS(Cascading Style sheets) specifies how documents are presented.

 [How to add CSS](https://www.w3schools.com/css/css_howto.asp)